U.S. flag

 Prognosis

-The prognosis of patients with myocarditis depends on the severity of the inflammatory process and presentation of symptoms.
-Patients with severe disease have a poor prognosis without a transplant.
-Patients with mild myocarditis usually have a good outcome.
+Patients with mild myocarditis usually have a good prognosis.
 Poor prognostic factors include low ejection fraction, left bundle branch block, and syncope.
-The most common cause of death is cardiogenic shock.
-Others may develop varying degrees of heart block that require permanent pacing.
-The highest mortality rates are seen in postpartum cardiomyopathy.
+The patients may also develop varying degrees of heart block and require permanent pacing.
+Cardiogenic shock is the most common cause of death, with the highest mortality rates in postpartum cardiomyopathy.

 Postoperative and Rehabilitation Care

 Long-term follow-up every 3 months is needed as recovery can take months or years.
-The patient should be advised against intense physical activity.
+Patients with cardiac transplantation should be followed appropriately by their transplant team.

 Deterrence and Patient Education